vnagpal25/Data_Structures_Algorithms/program3/partA/README.md

 - src/horspool.cc
 - inc/functions.h
 - input.txt
+- bin/ (directory)

-Second, type "make clean", press enter, then "make horspool" then enter into the command line.
+Second, type "make clean", press enter, then "make horspool" or "make" then enter into the command line.

 Third, type "./horspool" into the command line